-- (A) Notice.
-Unless otherwise ordered upon good cause shown or as provided by law, notice of sale of property in an action in rem shall be published on at least four days, between three and thirty-one days prior to the day of the sale. - (B) Payment of Bid.
-These provisions apply unless otherwise ordered in the order of sale:

-- (i) The person whose bid is accepted shall immediately pay the Marshal the full purchase price if the bid is \$1000, or less. - (ii) If the bid exceeds \$1,000, the bidder shall immediately pay a deposit of at least \$1,000 or 10% of the bid, whichever is greater, and shall pay the balance within three days. - (iii) If an objection to the sale is filed within the period in LAR (e)(13)(F), the bidder is excused from paying the balance of the purchase price until three days after the sale is confirmed. - (iv) Payment shall be made by certified check or by cashier's check. - (C) Late Payment.
-If the successful bidder does not pay the balance of the purchase price within the time allowed, the bidder shall pay the Marshal the cost of keeping the property from the due date until the balance is paid, and the Marshal may refuse to release the property until this charge is paid. - (D) Default.
+- (a) Notice.
+Unless otherwise ordered upon good cause shown or as provided by law, notice of sale of property in an action in rem shall be published on at least four days, between three and thirty-one days prior to the day of the sale. - (b) Payment of Bid.
+These provisions apply unless otherwise ordered in the order of sale: - (1) The person whose bid is accepted shall immediately pay the Marshal the full purchase price if the bid is \$1,000 or less. - (2) If the bid exceeds \$1,000, the bidder shall immediately pay a deposit of at least \$1,000 or 10% of the bid, whichever is greater, and shall pay the balance within three business days. - (3) If an objection to the sale is filed within the period in LAR E(13)(b)(2), the bidder is excused from paying the balance of the purchase price until three business days after the sale is confirmed. - (4) Payment shall be made in cash, by certified check, or by cashier's check. - (c) Late Payment.
+If the successful bidder does not pay the balance of the purchase price within the time allowed, the bidder shall pay the Mmarshal the cost of keeping the property from the due date until the balance is paid, and the Mmarshal may refuse to release the property until this charge is paid. - (d) Default.
 If the successful bidder does not pay the balance of the purchase price within the time allowed, the bidder shall be in default, and the judicial officer may accept the second highest bid or arrange a new sale.
-The defaulting bidder's deposit shall be forfeited and applied to any additional costs incurred by the Marshal because of the default, the balance being retained in the registry of the court awaiting its order. - (E) Report of the Sale by Marshal.
-At the conclusion of the sale, the Marshal shall forthwith file a written report with the court setting forth the notice given of: the fact of sale; the date of the sale; the names, addresses, and bid amounts of the bidders; the price obtained; and any other pertinent information. - (F) Time and Procedure for Objection to Sale.
-An interested person may object to the sale by filing a written objection with the clerk within three days following the sale, serving the objection on all parties of record, the successful bidder, and the Marshal, and depositing a sum with the Marshal that is sufficient to pay the expense of keeping the property for at least seven days.
-Payment to the Marshal shall be by certified check or cashier's check.
-The court shall hold a hearing on the confirmation of the sale. - (G) Confirmation of Sale.
-If no objection to the sale has been filed, the sale shall be confirmed by order of the court no sooner than three days nor later than five days from the court's receipt of the Marshal's written report.
+The defaulting bidder's deposit shall be forfeited and applied to any additional costs incurred by the Marshal because of the default, the balance being retained in the registry of the court awaiting its order.

+- (e) Report of the Sale by Marshal.
+At the conclusion of the sale, the Marshal shall forthwith file a written report with the court setting forth the notice given of: the fact of sale; the date of the sale; the names, addresses, and bid amounts of the bidders; the price obtained; and any other pertinent information. - (f) Time and Procedure for Objection to Sale.
+An interested person may object to the sale by filing a written objection with the clerk within three business days following the sale, serving the objection on all parties of record, the successful bidder, and the Marshal, and depositing a sum with the Marshal that is sufficient to pay the expense of keeping the property for at least seven calendar days.
+Payment to the Marshal shall be in eash, certified check, or cashier's check.
+The court shall hold a hearing on the confirmation of the sale. - (g) Confirmation of Sale.
+If no objection to the sale has been filed, the sale shall be confirmed by order of the court no sooner than 3 three business days after the same and no later than 5 days after the sale nor later than five business days from the Court's receipt of the Marshal's written report.
 The Marshal shall transfer title to the purchaser upon the order of the court.

-(H) Disposition of Deposits.
+(h) Disposition of Deposits.